Urgent care center

-An urgent care center (UCC), also known as an urgent treatment centre in the United Kingdom, is a type of walk-in clinic focused on the delivery of urgent ambulatory care in a dedicated medical facility outside of a traditional emergency department (ED) located within a hospital.
-Urgent care centers primarily treat injuries or illnesses requiring immediate care but not serious enough to require an ED visit.
+An urgent care center (UCC), also known as an urgent treatment centre (UTC) in the United Kingdom, is a type of walk-in clinic focused on the delivery of urgent ambulatory care in a dedicated medical facility outside of a traditional emergency department located within a hospital.
+Urgent care centers primarily treat injuries or illnesses requiring immediate care, but not serious enough to require an ED visit.
+In the United Kingdom, urgent treatment centres are provided by the National Health Service, which decided in 2019 that all areas of England should be served by a network of urgent treatment centres.
+In the United States, urgent care centers were first used in the 1970s and have since expanded to approximately 10,000 centers across the country.